Amatex1/pryde-frontend---backend/ADMIN_PANEL_GUIDE.md

 1. **Hidden URL** - Admin panel is not linked anywhere in the UI
 2. **Role-Based Access** - Only users with admin roles can access
 3. **Permission Checks** - Each action requires specific permissions
+4. **Super Admin Protection** - Super admins (platform owners) CANNOT be suspended or banned by anyone
-4. **Protection Against Self-Harm** - Admins cannot suspend/ban other admins (unless super admin)
+5. **Admin Protection** - Regular admins cannot suspend/ban other admins (only super admins can)
-5. **Audit Trail** - All report actions are logged with reviewer ID and timestamp
+6. **Audit Trail** - All report actions are logged with reviewer ID and timestamp
-6. **Ban/Suspend Checks** - Banned/suspended users cannot log in
+7. **Ban/Suspend Checks** - Banned/suspended users cannot log in

 ---